‘PLUGGING AND PLAYING’ - Škoda Enyaq Coupe vRS Independent New Review (Ref:1496/12552)

 Driving Experience

-This SUV Coupe is superbly manoeuvrable for its size, jinking through traffic hold-ups and darting into spaces.
-As with other electric vehicles, this one's town travel is characterised by its need to constantly emit a strange 'e-sound', intended to warn pedestrians of its impending approach.
-You wonder though, why it's necessary for this feature to sound so other-worldly; other brands use film composers to create more pleasant melodies.
-Beyond the city limits, traction is impressive but there's a little more body roll through the turns than you'd get with the alternative Volkswagen and Audi versions of this VW Group design.
+On the road, expect traction to be impressive at speed through corners, but there's a little more body roll through the turns than you'd get with the alternative Volkswagen and Audi versions of this VW Group design.
 The pay-off for that though, is a much better standard of ride, with suppleness over poor surfaces and speed humps that's un-bettered in this class and is far superior to most rivals.

 Design and Build

-This vRS variant sets itself apart with a body kit, 20-inch 'Taurus' alloy wheels and a full-length red reflector strip at the rear.
-As with the standard Enyaq Coupe, there's some real pavement presence here, thanks to the sharply raked roofline from the B-pillar backwards.
-In a shape that's 4mm longer and 6mm taller than its SUV sibling (also offered in vRS form).
+As before, there's some real pavement presence here, thanks to the sharply raked roofline from the B-pillar backwards.
+In a shape that's 4mm longer and 6mm taller than its SUV sibling.
 With short overhangs, big wheels, strong shoulders and a low roofline, this will look good down at the gym.
-Especially if you park where people can see the twinkling 'Crystal Face' grille with its built-in LEDs.

-Where the ordinary Enyaq Coupe lets itself down a little is inside, where the cabin is pretty much identical to the ordinary Enyaq iV hatch.
-But not in the case of the vRS, which pushes itself up market with black perforated leather upholstery and a 'signature vRS Suite Design' theme.
-This combines special durable materials with soft colour accents and sporty elements.
-The upholstery features a combination of leather/microfibre fabric with lime stitching.
+Where the ordinary Enyaq Coupe lets itself down a little is inside, where the cabin is pretty much identical to the ordinary Enyaq SUV hatch.
+But not in the case of the vRS, which pushes itself up market with upholstery that features a combination of leather and artificial leather with grey stitching.
+The front door panels and dashboard sport a carbon-look decor.

 As in an ordinary Enyaq Coupe, the fascia's dominated by a central 13-inch infotainment touchscreen, which can also be worked by both voice and gesture control.
 There's also a further 5.3-inch instrument binnacle display.
 A further interior highlight is the wonderfully-named optional 'Jumbo Box', which adds 6.2 litres of storage underneath the centre console.
 In the rear, the swept-back roof doesn't compromise headroom too much - a couple of adults will still be comfortable.
 And boot space falls by only 15-litres over the ordinary Enyaq body shape - to 570-litres.